turbinelabs/developer/reference/quickstart.md

 ### What's Going on Here?

-With the all-in-one container running, you should be able to navigate to [localhost](http://localhost/)* to view the Prismatic Spray UI.
-Prismatic Spray is a UI and set of services that helps visualize changes in the mapping of user requests to backend services.
+With the all-in-one container running, you should be able to navigate to [localhost](http://localhost/)* to view the demo app.
+The demo provides a UI and a set of services that help visualize changes in the mapping of user requests to backend services.
 The application is composed of three sets of blocks, each simulating a user making a request.
 These are simple users, and they all repeat the same request forever.
 The services they call return a color.